Infanta Luisa Fernanda of Spain: Descendants

 Of all her children, only Marie Isabelle and Antonio survived to adulthood.
 Through Antonio, the now non-royal line of dukes of Galliera continues.
 Alfonso's grandchildren lost royal status due to non-dynastic marriages.
 The current Duke of Galliera is Alfonso's great-grandson, Don Alfonso Francesco de Orléans-Borbón y Ferarra-Pignatelli.

-Through Maria Isabel, she became great-grandmother of King Manuel II of Portugal, Prince Amedeo, Duke of Aosta, Prince Aimone, Duke of Spoleto, and Luis Filipe, Prince Royal of Portugal; great-great-grandmother of King Juan Carlos I of Spain and Henri, Count of Paris.
+Through Maria Isabel, she became great-grandmother of King Manuel II of Portugal, Prince Amedeo, Duke of Aosta, Prince Aimone, Duke of Aosta, and Luis Filipe, Prince Royal of Portugal; great-great-grandmother of King Juan Carlos I of Spain and Henri, Count of Paris.